Reggie01/CamperLeaderboard/README.md

 This is Free Code Camp Data Visualization project "[Build a Camper Leaderboard](https://www.freecodecamp.com/challenges/build-a-camper-leaderboard)".
 Follow the link to see all user stories for the [project](https://www.freecodecamp.com/challenges/build-a-camper-leaderboard).
-My codepen version of the Camper Leaderboard is at [codepen](http://codepen.io/Reggie01/full/XdyPbK/) and source code [github](https://github.com/Reggie01/MarkDownConversion).
+My codepen version of the Camper Leaderboard is at [codepen](http://codepen.io/Reggie01/full/XdyPbK/).

 ### User Stories
 * I can see a table of the Free Code Camp campers who've earned the most brownie points in the past 30 days.